upcvqa/final/README.md

 <p align="right"><a href="#toc">To top</a></p>

 # Working environment <a name="working_env"></a>
-One of our earliests decissions was to discard Tensor Flow in favour of **Pytorch**.
+One of our earliests decisions was to discard Tensor Flow in favour of **Pytorch**.
 We have had very few labs with Tensor Flow at that time and the learning curve for Pytorch seemed less steep.

-**Google Colab** became quickly our preferred environment due to its easy of use, allowing us to combine text,code and graphics in a single document.
+**Google Colab** became quickly our preferred environment due to its ease of use, allowing us to combine text, code and graphics in a single document.
 The possibility of using GPUs became quickly a must as the size of the datasets got bigger.

 In order to get shared access to our datasets, we stored them in a shared **Google Drive** folder wich could be conveniently connected to Google Colab backend using the `google.colab` module.
 After working this way for a while, we discovered that using OS access Colab possibilities (`!command`) to copy the dataset to the Colab's machine local disk was better in terms of performance.

 <p ><img src="images/pytorch.png" width="200"> <img src="images/collab.jpg" width="200"> <img src="images/tensorboard.png" width="200"> <img src="images/gdrive.png" width="200"></p>